CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 also require incoming connections to authenticate, you might receive messages over unauthenticated connections.
 These messages are rejected and will not end up in the "inbox" queue.
 However, for debugging and/or security reasons you might still want to find out who is flooding your SMTP server.
-By assigning a value to the "rabbitmq-refused" config file setting, you can instruct MailerQ to send rejected messages to a special queue anyway where you can inspect these refused messages.
+By assigning a value to "rabbitmq-refused", you instruct MailerQ to send rejected messages to a special queue where you can inspect these refused messages.
 The default setting for "rabbitmq-refused" is empty, so that refused messages are not collected.